kiranjthomas/personal-site/hugo/content/posts/how-do-private-dns-names-get-resolved.md

 In a AWS VPC, there will always be a Route 53 DNS Resolver server which runs at the VPC address + 2.
 For example, the DNS Server on a `10.0.0.0/16`  network is located at `10.0.0.2`.

-For more info, check out <https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html>
+For more info, check out the [Route 53 Developer Guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html).

 ## How Can I Find the Address of the Resolver?